-MEDA 161 F 4 credits Examining Room Procedures I REEL

-Provides a foundation of knowledge and basic skills for assisting a health care practitioner in a clinical setting.
+MEDA 161 F 4 credits Examining Room Procedures I REEL Provides a foundation of knowledge and basic skills for assisting a health care practitioner in a clinical setting.
 Requires students to perform vital signs, infection control, patient care, and sterile techniques.
 Explains and discusses OSHA standards for handling biohazardous materials along with first aid and medical emergencies.

 Prerequisites: Current enrollment in the Medical Assisting Program.
-ENGL& 101 or BUS 119 with a C or higher.
-Concurrent requirements: MEDA 120 (or BIOL& 241 and 242), if not already completed with a C or higher
+AH 114 or PSYC&200, ENGL&101 or BUS 119; C or higher is required for the Medical Assisting Program.
+Concurrent requirements: MEDA 120 (or BIOL&241 and 242), if not already completed with a C or higher.

-MEDA 162 W 4 credits Examining Room Procedures II REEL

-Builds on competencies developed in MEDA 161, necessary for assisting a health care provider in a clinical setting.
-Focuses on electrocardiography; specialty procedures, safety in radiography; nutrition in health and disease, and advanced patient screening techniques.
+MEDA 162 W 4 credits Examining Room Procedures II REEL Builds on competencies developed in MEDA 161, necessary for assisting a health care provider in a clinical setting.
+Focuses on electrocardiography, specialty procedures, safety in radiography, nutrition in health and disease, and advanced patient screening techniques.